WYHxuebi/SITP/README.md

 and provides a practical tool for analyzing semantic transmission over digital communication systems.

-### 3. Cross-Image Semantic Feature Interleaving
+### 4.3 Cross-Image Feature Interleaving

 To mitigate consecutive burst losses, SITP incorporates a cross-image semantic feature-level interleaving mechanism.

-Instead of independently protecting each image, semantic features from multiple images are redistributed across packets.
-This prevents concentrated packet losses from causing complete semantic collapse in a single image.
+Instead of independently protecting each image, semantic features from multiple images are redistributed across packets, which prevents concentrated packet losses from causing complete semantic collapse in a single image.

 ---